 We’ll explore:

-CO2 emissions can be put into 3 categories known as ‘Scopes’.
+Carbon accounting can categorize CO2 emissions into 3 categories known as ‘Scopes’.
+Understanding and measuring these categories is crucial for assessing the climate impact of a business.
 These allow a business to categorise the different kinds of carbon emissions it generates within its own operations and within its wider value chain.

 Scope 1